Jess Liaudin

-Jess Liaudin (born 21 December 1973) is a retired French professional mixed martial artist, kickboxer and film actor.
+Jess Liaudin (born 21 December 1973) is a French mixed martial artist, kickboxer and film actor.
 A professional MMA competitor from 1990 until 2014, he competed for UFC, Pancrase, Cage Rage, and King of the Cage.

 Background

 Liaudin trained in martial arts from eight years old; in karate initially and then moving on to kickboxing.
 From the age of 16, he has been fighting in a variety of full-contact competitions.
 He has fought in over 84 amateur and professional fights in mixed martial arts, Muay Thai, and kickboxing.